UT-Austin-RobIn/panda_robot/README.md

 ## Operational Space Controller Example

-I have provided an operational space controller example!!!!! in this repo.
+I have provided an operational space + kp controller example!!!!! in this repo.
 Please read through every lines of code, if you do not understand why I have certain line there, **ask**.

 ---